BYLAWS FOR RING 58 OF THE

 - Calling any special meetings of Ring 58 or the Board of Directors.

-- Assuming the position of Chairman of any convention convened by the Ring unless he specifies another member to do so.
+- Assuming the position of Co-Chairman of any convention convened by the Ring along with appointing one fellow member as Co-Chairman.

 - Maintaining and reporting a membership roster to the Board annually.